 domain = urlparse(base_url).netloc # Extract the domain from base URL

-links = set() # Initialize a set to automatically handle duplicate links
+links = set() # Initialize a set to store and automatically handle duplicate links

 for a in soup.find_all("a", href=True): # Find all anchor tags that have an 'href' attribute.